vishal-patel17/LicenseApp/frontend/README.md

 # Sample React Dapp

-This directory has a sample Dapp to interact with your contracts, built using React.
+This directory has a sample Dapp to interact with the contracts, built using React.

 ## Running the Dapp